Ameen-Sha-Cheerangan/nautilus-image-converter-legacy/README.md

 An extension for the GNOME Nautilus file manager to quickly resize and rotate images from the right-click context menu.

-This repository is a fork of the original `nautilus-image-converter` from GNOME, updated with a powerful new feature.
+This repository is a fork of the original `nautilus-image-converter` from GNOME, updated with a new feature.

 ## ✨ New Feature: Target File Size